This article is Part 3 in the Grant Portal Limitations series.

 - Space to write drafting and research notes

 And most importantly:

-- The ability to highlight text that you know is bad so that you can put off fixing it until much later
+- The ability to highlight sections that you know are badly written so that you can put off fixing them until much later

 5. Research the evaluation criteria

 Now you have a nice word doc with all the application questions in it.
 Time to start writing, right?
 Wrong!
 Before typing anything, you should take a look at how your application will be scored.
 I often like to find the evaluation criteria that are relevant to each question and write out some notes about them under every question.
 It’s a great way to make sure your writing stays focused and to ensure that your efforts are going to result in a high-scoring application.